-Madhumita (Bonnie) Ghosh-Dastidar is a senior statistician and director of the Statistical Advisory Center at the RAND Corporation.
-She works primarily in health policy, including environmental interventions, HIV, and population health.
-Her statistical expertise includes sampling, survey methods, evaluations, missing data, and longitudinal and multilevel data analysis.
-Ghosh-Dastidar's current interests center around several natural experiments evaluating the effect of neighborhood-level changes on residents' diet, sleep, physical activity, and related health outcomes.
-In the past, Ghosh-Dastidar has served as lead statistician for large-scale surveys on sexual assault and armed services in the military, and the Singapore mental health study to assess national prevalence.
-Ghosh-Dastidar is a Fellow of the American Statistical Association (ASA) in 2016; and has been statistician for studies that earned the RAND President’s Choice Award in 2014 and 2015.
-The American Statistical Association and Committee on Women in Statistics will celebrate her work in statistics and data science during Women’s History Month in March 2019.
-Ghosh-Dastidar received her Ph.D. in statistics from Pennsylvania State University, State College, PA; and her undergraduate degree from Albright College, Reading, PA.
+Madhumita (Bonnie) Ghosh-Dastidar is head of the Statistics Group and a senior statistician at the RAND Corporation.
+Her areas of policy are health and social and economic well-being and her work includes evaluations of neighborhood-level interventions, randomized trails to assess the effect of interventions to improve depression and adherence to treatment among HIV patients, and general topics in population health.
+Her statistical expertise includes study design, sampling, survey methods, evaluations, missing data, longitudinal and multilevel modeling.
+Her current interests center around multiple NIH studies leveraging quasi-experimental design to evaluate the effect of neighborhood-level change on residents' diet, sleep, and cardiovascular health.
+Ghosh-Dastidar's experience includes being lead statistician for large-scale surveys on sexual assault and armed services in the military, and the Singapore mental health study to assess national prevalence.
+She was elected as the 2024 President of the American Statistical Association (ASA).
+She is a fellow of the ASA, and statistician for two studies receiving the RAND President’s Choice Award (years 2014, 2015).
+The ASA Committee on Women in Statistics celebrated her work in statistics and data science during Women's History Month in March 2019.
+Ghosh-Dastidar received her Ph.D. and M.A. in statistics from Pennsylvania State University, State College, PA, and B.S. in mathematics and computer science from Albright College, Reading, PA.

 Ghosh-Dastidar, B., Elliot, M.N., Haviland, A., Karoly, L.A., "Composite Estimates from Incomplete and Complete Frames for Minimum-MSE Estimation in a Rare Population: An Application to Families with Young Children," Public Opinion Quarterly, 73(4), 2009